Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Experiments

-While the dynamic setting does not produce as good results as the fixed one for the most highly-utilized instances, we observed that its results are more consistent across the instance sets; e.g., on \textbf{GEN-0.98}, the worst result reported by the fixed setting was the value of $\DGs$ greater by 253 than the one reported by the local search only.
-In contrast, the worst difference reported by dynamic matheuristic was only 19.
-Therefore, we used the \textbf{dynamic matheuristic} in the rest of the paper.
+While the dynamic setting does not produce as ground-breaking beneficial examples as the fixed one for the most highly-utilized instances, we observed that its results are more consistent across the instance sets; e.g., on \emph{GEN-0.98}, the most detrimental effect of \emph{dynamic matheuristic} was $\Delta\DGs=+19.0$.
+This is a much better overall result than the worst case reported for the \emph{fixed matheuristic} ($+253$) for the same instance set.
+Therefore, we used the \emph{dynamic matheuristic} in the rest of the paper.